rcarrata/rcarrata.github.io/_posts/2022-04-22-ocp4-azure-ipi-private-2.md

 [![](/images/azurefw1_1.png "azurefw1_1.png")]({{site.url}}/images/azurefw1_1.png)

-We will need to create to different Azure route table entries for the subnets, one for the control-plane / masters and another for the computes / workers, making an association for the route tables to the subnets added, telling these subnets that will need to use this route table.
+We will need to create two different Azure route table entries for the subnets, one for the control-plane / masters and another for the computes / workers, making an association of the route tables to the subnets added, telling these subnets that they will need to use this route table.

-In a nutshell the following diagrams depicts the Azure Route Table that enables the User Defined Routing (UDR) that replaces the Azure Default Route that is present by default in each VPC:
+In a nutshell, the following diagram depicts the Azure Route Table that enables the User Defined Routing (UDR) that replaces the Azure Default Route that is present by default in each VPC:

 [![](/images/azurefw3.png "azurefw3.png")]({{site.url}}/images/azurefw3.png)